BitGuildPlatform/Documentation/README.md

 * safeTransferFrom, that also triggers the receiver protocol (ERC721TokenReceiver)
 * ERC721MetaData with name and a tokenUri for json that has image url in it

-For all the ERC20 tokens you use in your game (for resources and fungible items) make sure you support the transferAndCall function for the extended ERC20 standard, so tokens can be transferred to a smart contract in 1 transaction, not 2.
+For all the ERC20 tokens you use in your game (for resources and fungible items) make sure you support the transferAndCall function from the [extended ERC20 standard](https://github.com/ethereum/EIPs/issues/677), so tokens can be transferred to a smart contract in 1 transaction, not 2.
 We generally recommend using ERC20+ERC677 instead of ERC223.